What Is Employment Litigation?

 Reasonable Accommodations: Disability and Religion

 Anti-discrimination law requires that employers approve reasonable accommodations so disabled workers can do a job and religious workers can continue to practice their religion.
 For example, a worker in a wheelchair might need an elevated desk to accommodate their chair.
-A person who wears headgear for religious reasons might request that an employer create an exception to their “no hats at work” rule.
+A person who wears headwear for religious reasons might request that an employer create an exception to their “no hats at work” rule.

-Whistleblowers & Retaliation Lawsuits
+Whistleblowers and Retaliation Claims

+Retaliation against whistleblowers or is common.
+The employer may illegally demote the worker or outright fire them.
 Fortunately, many state and federal laws protect whistleblowers.
 These laws are all a little different, and some protect more whistleblowing activity than others.
-Employees should meet with an attorney to review their rights.

 Finding the Right Attorney for Your Needs